Clinical psychology: Behavioral and cognitive behavioral

 Cognitive behavioral therapy (CBT) developed from the combination of cognitive therapy and rational emotive behavior therapy, both of which grew out of cognitive psychology and behaviorism.
 CBT is based on the theory that how we think (cognition), how we feel (emotion), and how we act (behavior) are related and interact together in complex ways.
 In this perspective, certain dysfunctional ways of interpreting and appraising the world (often through schemas or beliefs) can contribute to emotional distress or result in behavioral problems.
 The object of many cognitive behavioral therapies is to discover and identify the biased, dysfunctional ways of relating or reacting and through different methodologies help clients transcend these in ways that will lead to increased well-being.
 There are many techniques used, such as systematic desensitization, socratic questioning, and keeping a cognition observation log.
 Modified approaches that fall into the category of CBT have also developed, including dialectic behavior therapy and mindfulness-based cognitive therapy.

-Behavior therapy is a rich tradition.
-It is well researched with a strong evidence base.
+Behavior therapy is a tradition.
+It is researched with an evidence base.
 Its roots are in behaviorism.
 In behavior therapy, environmental events predict the way we think and feel.
 Our behavior sets up conditions for the environment to feedback back on it.
 Sometimes the feedback leads the behavior to increase- reinforcement and sometimes the behavior decreases- punishment.
 Oftentimes behavior therapists are called applied behavior analysts or behavioral health counselors.
 They have studied many areas from developmental disabilities to depression and anxiety disorders.
 In the area of mental health and addictions a recent article looked at APA's list for well established and promising practices and found a considerable number of them based on the principles of operant and respondent conditioning.
 Multiple assessment techniques have come from this approach including functional analysis (psychology), which has found a strong focus in the school system.
 In addition, multiple intervention programs have come from this tradition including community reinforcement approach for treating addictions, acceptance and commitment therapy, functional analytic psychotherapy, including dialectic behavior therapy and behavioral activation.
 In addition, specific techniques such as contingency management and exposure therapy have come from this tradition.